 Dr. Severinac owes his gifts to God which he received through his mother, an accomplished artist and retired nurse, and his father, a retired engineer and FAM or “Fix Anything Man.”He enjoys his “work” so much that he does not consider retirement, agreeing with Confucius saying “If you love what you do, you will never have to work a day in your life.”

-Dr. Severinac is blessed with his wife of 25 years and four adult children.
+Dr. Severinac is blessed with his wife of 30 years and four adult children and one grandchild.
 He lives in Fort Wayne only a mile from his practice.
 He believes in simplifying life by keeping the worldly material things at bay while enjoying the present moment.
 Although Dr. Severinac was raised and practices Christian principles, he understands that all religions and spiritual leaders point to the same basic truths we can all embrace together as human beings.